USWIB

 Healthy Eats of NYU Madrid

-by Sydney Cheng
+By Sydney Cheng

 Food is one of the best ways to experience the culture of a country, and there are tons of new foods to try.
 It’s so irresistible: after all, when’s the next time you’ll find yourself in Brussels, Prague, or Florence again?
 The struggle of the “study-abroad-15” is no joke.
 If you thought the freshman 15 was difficult, study abroad is even worse.
 Personally, the way I handled this problem was by eating healthy at home--at NYU Madrid—in order to give myself a little more room to splurge when I visited other countries.
 More importantly, I found a significant increase in my mood and well-being when I was mindful of trying to eat more unprocessed, healthy foods!
 That being said, here is my list of healthy eats I tried in Madrid!